Columbia Memorial Space Center: History

 First opened in 2008, CMSC is recognized as the National Memorial to the Space Shuttle Columbia and its crew that was lost on STS-107.

 On November 7, 2008, a propane tank exploded during the filming of an episode of the television series Bones, causing an electrical fire, without damage to the museum.

+On Nov 17, 2025, the Columbia Memorial Space Center held a groundbreaking ceremony for a large expansion.
+The 40,000-square-foot expansion will house the Space Shuttle Inspiration mockup.

 Exhibits

 Designated a Challenger Learning Center, the museum has a variety of camps, workshops, and other monthly events to generate interest in STEM, and hands-on exhibits.
 Now 20,000 square feet, the two-story building has a robotics lab, HD computer lab, and a wide range of interactive exhibits on Space Shuttle operations, living and working on the International Space Station, exploration of the Solar System, aerospace engineering, and the range of fields of study and jobs related to human and robotic space exploration.

 In 2012, the first "Space Shuttle" – a wood and plastic full-scale mockup built by North American Rockwell in 1972 – was placed on temporary display at the center.
 Dubbed the "Space Shuttle Inspiration", it was disassembled and stored in early 2014.

 In front of the center, a dummy "boilerplate" Apollo command capsule, BP-12, is on display.
 This was the first Apollo capsule to fly, and is now owned by the City of Downey.
 The center also owns Apollo Boilerplate BP-19A, which is in storage as of 2018.